clemensv/xregistry-viewer/docs/DOCKER_DEPLOYMENT.md

 docker build -t xregistry-viewer:1.0.0 .
 ```

-**Note:** GitHub Actions automatically builds and publishes images on every push to master and for version tags.
+**Note:** GitHub Actions automatically builds and publishes images on every push to main and for version tags.

 ## ⚙️ Configuration